 - A camper car.
 The descriptions in the name.
 These are basically like “Junior RVs.”
 Certain models come outfitted with beds, Wi-Fi, and cable.

 You can put as many people in your car as you can comfortably fit.
-However, for your comfort’s safety, consider renting or upgrading to a larger vehicle.
+However, for your comfort and safety, consider renting or upgrading to a larger vehicle.

 Make Sure That Your Campground Allows In-Car Camping

 Some campgrounds have strict rules about what vehicles are allowed on their sites.
 For instance, some campgrounds only allow primitive camping, meaning you can only bring tents and a certain number of items.
-Others offer cabins, RVs, and primitive camping, where there’s basically no limit to how you can camp.
+Others offer cabins, RVs, and primitive camping, some even let you bring an electrical generator for camping, where there’s basically no limit to how you can camp.

 You don’t want to get to the campsite and learn that they don’t allow vehicles on the campgrounds.
 This would throw a wrench in your plans and take away from your adventure.
 If you’re looking to compare campgrounds, visit the National Park Foundation’s website.